Power shovel: Design

 Power shovels normally consist of a revolving deck with a power plant, drive and control mechanisms, usually a counterweight, and a front attachment, such as a crane ("boom") which supports a handle ("dipper" or "dipper stick") with a digger ("bucket") at the end.
 The term "dipper" is also sometimes used to refer to the handle and digger combined.
 The machinery is mounted on a base platform with tracks or wheels.
-Modern bucket capacities range from 8m^{3} to nearly 80m^{3}.
+Modern bucket capacities range from 8m^{3} to more than 80m^{3}.